bravo1goingdark/blipmq/docs/PERFORMANCE.md

 messages received: 100000
 elapsed: 5.002s
 throughput: 19992 msgs/sec
-p50 latency: 850.00 Âµs
+p50 latency: 850.00 µs
-p95 latency: 1500.00 Âµs
+p95 latency: 1500.00 µs
-p99 latency: 3200.00 Âµs
+p99 latency: 3200.00 µs
 ```

 Notes:

 - Latencies are calculated from timestamps embedded in the first 8 bytes of each message payload.
 - Throughput is total received messages divided by wall-clock time.
-- The harness uses the real TCP protocol and `blipmq_net` framing, not a mocked broker.
+- The harness uses the real TCP protocol and `net` framing, not a mocked broker.

 ## Hardware Recommendations

 For best performance:

 - **CPU**:
-  - At least 4â€“8 cores at modern frequencies (â‰¥ 3 GHz).
+  - At least 4–8 cores at modern frequencies (= 3 GHz).
   - Higher core counts help with many topics/subscribers.
 - **Memory**:
   - Enough RAM to hold in-memory queues and WAL buffers without swapping.